erroronline1/caro/readme.md

 To prepare significant responses for customer data to import, the ERP-interface must consider the relevant document inputs by name.

+### Customization recommendations
-It is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].
+* it is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].
+Data for the responses must match the expected structure described within the parent class
-You may process Web-APIs (recommendation `UTILITY::webrequest()`), regularly provided CSV-dumps (recommendation [CSV Processor](#csv-processor)) and/or implement own data processing as long as the data is prepared to be returned as expected.

-Signal unavailable methods by returning `null`.
+* signal unavailable methods by returning `null`
+* signal avalable methods without current content by returning `[[]]`
+* if you process Web-APIs you can probably use `UTILITY::webrequest()`
+* if you process regularly provided CSV-dumps you can probably use the [CSV Processor](#csv-processor))
+* if you get access to the database e.g. via SQL you can set up a respective settings set within config.ini or config.env to establish a connection, e.g. named after your class
+* use the `UTILITY::identifier()`-method with `verify`-parameter to obtain the identifier for matching order-data

 [Content](#content)